Joseph Dunbar (politician)

-Biography
+Early life

 Dunbar was born about 1782 in British West Florida, just prior to the cession of the Natchez District to Spain.
-He was one of nine children born to his mother and father, Robert Dunbar, who came to the Natchez from North Carolina in April 1773.
+He was one of nine children, six sons and three daughters, born to his mother, Ann Beaver, and father, Robert Dunbar, who came to the Natchez from North Carolina in April 1773.
+According to a grave marker at Oakley Grove Plantation Cemetery in Adams County, Mississippi, Ann Beaver (c.
+1848–1822) was from Virginia, and Robert Dunbar (c.
+1750–1826) was a native of North Carolina.
+He was from a family sometimes called the "country Dunbars" to distinguish them from the unrelated "city Dunbars" in Natchez.

+Career

 Joseph Dunbar said he had briefly served in a military capacity only in 1803 at the time of the transfer of Louisiana to the United States.
 In 1808 Jo Dunbar married Lizzie Magruder at Natchez.
 They had one son but he died young in 1820.
 The family lived near Church Hill, sometimes called the Maryland Settlement of Jefferson County.

 During his career he was sheriff of Jefferson county, Mississippi Territory in 1813, and a delegate to the Mississippi Territorial Legislature in 1815.
 Dunbar was representative in the Mississippi State Legislature in 1819–1820, 1829–1830, and 1832–1834; Receiver of Public Moneys in the General Land Office at Washington, Mississippi from 1820 to 1827 and Surveyor General for Mississippi in 1830–1831.

 The Washington land office was established in Mississippi Territory in 1803 and covered a L-shaped area of land including the Natchez District south of the lands of the Choctaw Nation and east of the Pearl River.
 When he was working for the land office he "arbitrarily charged the government $500 for an assistant" because he claimed the Relief Act of 1821 had made his duties excessive.
 The Comptroller of the Treasury declined to reimburse Dunbar for his expense.

 In winter 1819 Dunbar took delivery of "some negroes and horses he had bought in Maryland" that were delivered to him by a carpenter named Holmes Hinkley who had just finished a job working on the U.S. Capitol.
 He was secretary of Jefferson College in 1822.
 The same year he lived at Washington and had a business association with James C. Wilkins.
 In 1825 he was part of a committee to welcome the Marquis de Lafayette on his tour of the United States.
 In the 1826 will of his father, Robert Dunbar, he was bequeathed three enslaved people: "(old) Harry, (young) Romeo + (young) Emanuel."